The Third Capacity: Relational Presence

 All of that is projection.
 And projection makes intimacy impossible.

+To be with him exactly as he is right now.
 It's the ability to observe without immediately reacting.
 To stay curious instead of jumping to conclusions.
 To ask "What's actually happening here?" instead of "What does this mean about our marriage?"

 When you have Relational Presence, you stop managing his emotions and start witnessing his experience.
 You stop trying to fix his mood and start noticing what's true.
+And paradoxically, when you stop trying to change him, space opens up for him to actually change.
+You are finally not in his way.

-There are three things obscuring your ability to be present with your husband:
+Why You Can't See Him Clearly Right Now - There are three things obscuring your ability to be present with your husband:

 1. Your Anxiety

 When you feel disconnected from him, your nervous system registers it as a threat.
 And when you're in threat mode, you can't see clearly.
+You see everything through a lens of panic: Is he okay?
+Are we okay?
+What do I need to do to fix this?

 1. Your Projections